-&lt;sup>2 "Supercritical carbon dioxide is a fluid state of carbon dioxide where it is held at or above its critical temperature and critical pressure.
+2 "Supercritical carbon dioxide is a fluid state of carbon dioxide where it is held at or above its critical temperature and critical pressure.
 Carbon dioxide usually behaves as a gas in air at standard temperature and pressure (STP), or as a solid called dry ice when frozen. " US Department of Energy.

-- 17. Petitioner Kerry Hirth is a landowner whose land will be affected by the pipeline.
-She was additionally denied due process due to the IUC's constant changing of speaker rules and policies and subsequent issues with being denied the ability to testify. - 18.
+- 17. From August 22 through November 8, 2023, hearings were held in Iowa. - 18.
+Bob Van Diest testified on behalf of Van Diest LLC., on 9/26/2023.
+However, his testimony was limited in time and scope, disregarded by the board, and thus he was denied due process. - 19.
+Petitioner Kerry Hirth is a landowner whose land will be affected by the pipeline.
+She was additionally denied due process due to the IUC's constant changing of speaker rules and policies and subsequent issues with being denied the ability to testify. - 20.
 Petitioner Carole Hennings, through Former Congressman Steve King, attempted to testify on her behalf at the November 6th hearing.
 She was not able to testify due to recent heart surgery.
 She had notified the IUC of this, and they replied, "Okay."
-When Mr. King arrived, personnelchecked him in and gave him a "witness" tag to wear to be recognized for his testimony; however, when it was his time to testify on Mrs. Henning's behalf, the chairman allowed no response.
-"Okay," plus the muzzling of a recognized witness destroyed Mrs. Henning's right to be heard; the record, big as it is, is necessarily incomplete when material witnesses are prohibited from testifying. - 19.
+When Mr. King arrived, personnel3checked him in and gave him a "witness" tag to wear to be recognized for his testimony; however, when it was his time to testify on Mrs. Henning's behalf, the chairman allowed no response.
+"Okay," plus the muzzling of a recognized witness destroyed Mrs. Henning's right to be heard; the record, big as it is, is necessarily incomplete when material witnesses are prohibited from testifying. - 21.
 On October 26, 2022, CCADC submitted a letter to the IUC requesting that an alternative route be taken one mile west of the proposed route.
 This alternative route would be next to another already-developed industrial park.
-This industrial park is located far enough away from Charles City that there are fewer risks to the general public, unlike the proposed route, which goes by the Cedar Valley Transportation Center, two nursing homes, a grocery store, one of the largest automobile dealerships in Iowa, two hotels, a strip mall, a dental office, a potential site of a Career Academy, a bank.
-It is one-half mile from the Floyd County Medical Center.
-The
+This industrial park is located far enough away from Charles City that there are fewer risks to the general public, unlike the proposed route, which goes by the Cedar Valley Transportation Center, two nursing homes, a grocery store, one

-&lt;sup>3 It is unclear from the record whether the "checking in" process was performed by IUC staff, off-duty police officers, or unformed guards employed by "Overwatch," Summit's firm of armed guards, which astonishingly, was providing security functions at this public meeting, making lowa one of many states in which these armed guards have acted on behalf of Summit.
+3 It is unclear from the record whether the "checking in" process was performed by IUC staff, off-duty police officers, or unformed guards employed by "Overwatch," Summit's firm of armed guards, which astonishingly, was providing security functions at this public meeting, making lowa one of many states in which these armed guards have acted on behalf of Summit.
 Petitioners are unclear as to how a state agency permitted an applicant's armed guards into the hearing room.
 See Argus Leader, May 30th, 2023, for another state's example of such tactics.
 One senses a pattern.